haxwithaxe/spiffchorder/usbdrv/readme.txt

 DEVELOPMENT SYSTEM
 ==================
 This driver has been developed and optimized for the GNU compiler version 3 (gcc 3).
-It does work well with gcc 4 and future versions will probably be optimized for gcc 4.
+It does work well with gcc 4, but with bigger code size.
 We recommend that you use the GNU compiler suite because it is freely available.
 AVR-USB has also been ported to the IAR compiler and assembler.
 It has been tested with IAR 4.10B/W32 and 4.12A/W32 on an ATmega8 with the "small" and "tiny" memory model.
+Not every release is tested with IAR CC and the driver may therefore fail to compile with IAR.
 Please note that gcc is more efficient for usbdrv.c because this module has been deliberately optimized for gcc.

 USING AVR-USB FOR FREE